Fabrizio-Caruso/CROSS-LIB/docs/LINUX_SETUP.md

 ```
 ----------------------

-## Enable builds for targets based on Zilog 80, Intel 8080/5, GBZ80
+## Enable builds for targets based on Zilog 80 and Intel 8080

 Cross-Lib relies on the `Z88DK` dev-kit for all its targets based on the Zilog 80, Intel 8080/5, and GBZ80.
 `Z88DK` contains two separate cross-compilers: `SCCZ80` and `ZSDCC`.
 Using `SCCZ80` is enough to build most Cross-Lib targets.